mlf-core/containers/README.rst

 mlfcore-containers
 ==========================

-This repository holds all containers, which are used for
+This repository holds all containers, which are used as a basis for all mlflow templates.